cortex/gopass/README.md

 [UNMAINTANED] I have decided to continue development with [Ripasso](https://github.com/cortex/ripasso) instead!
 Check it out!
+If you are curious why, I wrote [this](http://lundborg.io/blog/Gopass-is-dead-long-live-Ripasso/)

 ## Simple UI for password-store
 ![Screenshot](screencast.gif)